CoderDojoNYC/Girls-First-Digital-Studio/README.md

 ## What is Blender?
 Blender is a free and open sourced 3D modeling software that enables its users to create objects and designs of their own.
 In GFDS, we create ships using Blender and install them into Unity for our games.

 ## Introduction to C#
 ### Variables
 - Def: A storage of a value (number, words, etc)
-- Think of a variable like an envelope it holds anything you put inside of it.
+- Think of a variable like an envelope it holds anything you put inside of it

-#### Types of Variables
+### Types of Variables
-- Int - Stores integers (whole number negative and positive).
+- Int - Stores integers (whole number negative and positive)
 	* public int year = 365;
--  Boolean - Stores true or false values.
+-  Boolean - Stores true or false values
 	* public bool hired = true;
--  Float - Stores decimal numbers.
+-  Float - Stores decimal numbers
 	* public float speed = .5f;

 ## Game #1: Introduction to Game Development and Unity
 - Downloading Unity and Blender